Antigua GFC

 Antigua Guatemala Fútbol Club (/es/), is a Guatemalan professional football team based in Antigua Guatemala.
-They compete in the Liga Guate, the top tier of Guatemalan football.
+They compete in the Liga Bantrab, the top tier of Guatemalan football.

 They play their home games at the Estadio Pensativo.
 They are nicknamed Los Panzas Verdes (The Green Bellies) in reference to the local avocados grown in the city and as represented by the green stripes on the team uniform.